 Bromelain is usually found in the stem and juice of the notorious fruit, whereas there is very little of it in its flesh.
 Simply speaking, bromelain capsules and tablets (with high concentration of the enzyme) may not be the best choice, but one serving of pineapple won’t harm.
-It just doesn’t have that much of bromelain to have a considerable impact on health of a pregnant person.
+It just doesn’t have that much bromelain to have a considerable impact on the health of a pregnant person.

 If you’re still anxious – skip the fresh fruit in favor of canned.
 Due to the specifics of canning process most of the bromelain disappears from the fruit, which means your proteins will be safe.

 Although consuming a bit of pineapple is highly unlikely to affect your pregnancy, eating too much of it can still lead to some not-so-pleasant consequences.